 But this can be solved with a new strategy.
-According to Gartner, “Dynamic customer engagement (DCE) is a strategy born out of customer service and support for using data and analytics to discover insights that drive highly personalized and contextual actions.”
+According to Gartner, “Dynamic customer engagement (DCE) is a strategy born out of customer service and support for using data and analytics to discover insights that drive highly personalised and contextual actions.”

-“Gartner believes the path to DCE can be accelerated by leveraging the enterprise-level CX CORE model designed to help organizations construct experiences that put the emphasis back on individual customers.
+“Gartner believes the path to DCE can be accelerated by leveraging the enterprise-level CX CORE model designed to help organisations construct experiences that put the emphasis back on individual customers.
 In this model, Customer Experience CORE helps customer service and support leaders architect for experience to build lasting and valuable relationships that can flex with ever-present disruptions affecting customers.”

-By leveraging customer data to create a flexible, personalized customer engagement strategy, it’s possible to make existing customer service personal and proactively prepare for future disruptions, putting your business on a path to success.
+By leveraging customer data to create a flexible, personalised customer engagement strategy, it’s possible to make existing customer service personal and proactively prepare for future disruptions, putting your business on a path to success.

-Personalized Videos for Dynamic Customer Engagement
+Personalised Videos for Dynamic Customer Engagement

 For instance, a customer with a substantial banking account can be sent a video with additional tips for investing, while new customers can watch a video with bonus tips for saving.
-Even timing can be accounted for — Personalized Videos can be sent out a week prior to a customer’s specific deadline.
+Even timing can be accounted for — Personalised Videos can be sent out a week prior to a customer’s specific deadline.
 It enhances customer service on another level, providing dynamic customer engagement when needed most.